nayan-tech/nayan-blog/source/_posts/react-unit-test.md

 }
 ```

-Let’s create a third test where we render the output and check the state.
-The first time we check the clicked state property should be false.
-After a click the property should be changed to true.
+Let’s create a another test where we render the output and verify the state.
+The first time we check the click state property should be false.
+After a click the state should be changed to true.
 ```
 it('should handle state changes', () => {
   const output = shallow(